-Our first stop was the Maria-Theresienplatz (Maria Theresa Square), with its grand statues in the middle and the Art History and Natural History museums on either side.
+Our first stop was the Maria-Theresienplatz (Maria Theresa Square), with its grand statues in the middle and the Fine Art and Natural History museums on either side.
 We then walked further to the striking Mumok (Museum of Contemporary Art) before turning back to the Ring road.

 We followed the Ring road, passing the Parliament Building, until our next stop: the Rathaus (City Hall).
 With its beautiful spires, the Rathaus is one of my favourite historic buildings in Vienna.
 The square in front of the Rathaus was filled with food stalls, benches and tables that day so we grabbed the opportunity to have a local beer and a bratwurst!
 There were other stalls selling Viennese wines (Vienna is the only capital city in the world with vineyards within its boundaries!) and food but we chose to move on.